timojw/Portfolio-S3/Learning Outcomes/README.md

 ### Auth0

 For the Authentication I used an external service called Auth0.
 Using a pre-made authentication service saves me a lot of time.
+It also is a safe way to do this.

 ![auth0](../Media/Auth0.png)